prominence-eosc/docs/installation.md

   nav: "docs"
 ---

 The PROMINENCE CLI can be installed from PyPI, or if preferred, it can be run using containers.
+It is possible for normal users to install the PROMINENCE CLI without having to request any assistance from their system administrators.

 ## Using pip